lexmartinez/pepper-doc/README.md

   ```
 And voil&#224; `pepper-doc` now should be running on [http://localhost:8080/](http://localhost:8080/)

-#####In order to fix dependency bug `error TS2661: Cannot re-export name that is not defined in the module.` after use command `npm install` add the line `declare var Promise: PromiseConstructor;` on top of file `node_modules/angular2/src/facade/promise.d.ts`.
+#####In order to fix dependency bug `'error TS2661: Cannot re-export name that is not defined in the module.'` after use command `npm install` add the line `'declare var Promise: PromiseConstructor;'` on top of file `'node_modules/angular2/src/facade/promise.d.ts'`.